Top sportsman, Rhodes scholar took own life after depression battle

 Lowery "recovered completely" in 2016, working as a lawyer and travelling.

-But he began seeing private psychologist Dr Angela McNaught that year when symptoms reappeared.
+But he began seeing a private psychologist that year when symptoms reappeared.

 In mid-2017, Lowery and his wife returned to the UK to successfully complete his Masters, but his condition deteriorated "rapidly and significantly" in 2018 after he reduced his medication.